Levi Ruggles: Florence, Arizona

 The area where Ruggles served had been once inhabited by the Hohokam people approximately 1,200 years ago.
 These early natives resided in close proximity to the Gila River, and had developed extensive canals and agricultural lands which yielded various crops.
 It is unknown what eventfully happened to the Hohokam people.
 During the early 1800s the region was under Mexican jurisdiction until the Gadsden Purchase of 1853, which placed all lands south of the Gila River under the authority of the United States Government.

 Ruggles recognized the agricultural potential of the valley and found an easily fordable crossing on the Gila River.
 Ruggles brought land and surveyed a townsite which was laid out in 125 square foot blocks.
 He had a daughter named Florence, however it is commonly believed by historians that he named the town after Florence, Italy.
 Governor R.C.
 McCormick, helped secure a post office in August 1869.
 The first mail arrived in September, 1869, on horseback from the Blue River Station, twenty-five miles distant on the Overland Stage road.
 That same year (1869), he built his first family home and established a general store.
 The ruins of his first house are currently located in Ruggles St. between Quartz and Willow Streets.

 Ruggles designed the plans for the First Pinal County Courthouse building that was constructed in 1878 of locally made adobe blocks.
 The wood for the building was brought from northern Arizona by wagon.
 The structure is located at W. 24 Ruggle St. It served as a courthouse.
 Since then, it has functioned as a hospital, health center, home for the elderly, and a museum.
 The structure is listed in the National Register of Historic Places on July 30, 1974, reference #74000461.

-Ruggles held numerous public offices including both register and receiver of the U. S. Land Office, merchant, justice of the peace, school board trustee, Pinal County treasurer and representative to the Territorial Legislature.
+Ruggles held numerous public offices including both register and receiver of the U. S. Land Office, merchant, justice of the peace, school board trustee, Pinal County treasurer and representative to the Territorial Legislature three times.

 Florence became the county seat in the newly formed Pinal County.
 Silver was discovered in 1875 in the nearby mountains which led to the creation of the famous Silver King Mine.